RozsaBotond/sway-enviorment/README.md

-# Neovim-IDE
+# My development DE
-An install script, that makes neovim to an IDE with plugins and configs (dot files).
+An install script, that installs sway, neovim, emacs, rofi, and other usefull files and configs for ***fedora***.

-For now only on **fedora**.

 ### Plugins:
 - preservim/nerdtree